Our discussion focused on food security in Part 4 of our webinar series.

 Alicia was joined by guests:

-The panel was chaired by Simon Duffy, President of Citizen Network and Director of Citizen Network Research.
+The panel was chaired by Simon Duffy of Citizen Network.

 Sabrina Espeleta of War on Want outlines the enormous and growing level of world hunger.
 She explains how a few global corporations control the vast majority of food production and supply and markets exploit the food market, leaving communities, especially in the Global South at great disadvantage.
 Local peasant farmers are now organising to achieve food sovereignty, seeking to farm in ways in harmony with nature and to meet local needs.
 The Global North needs to respect the rights and autonomy of these people rather than to continue the pattern of exploitation.